|Piazzale Angelo Moratti, Milano MI, Italy

 |Where is San Siro located?

 San Siro is certainly one of the most recognizable European arenas.
-It boasts 90+ years of rich history hosting two top Seria A Clubs such as AC Milan and F.C.
-Inter.
-Despite numerous arguments between the fans of two clubs, the president of AC Milan who initiated the process of building Giuseppe Meazza back in the 1920s.
+It boasts 90+ years of rich history hosting two top clubs – AC Milan and F.C.
+Internazionale Milano.
+Despite numerous arguments between the fans of two clubs, the president of AC Milan initiated the process of building Giuseppe Meazza back in the 1920s.
 After the team occupied several playgrounds, it was high time it settled down on its new home arena.

 The stadium initially had the capacity of 35,000 seats.
 It was opened in 1926 costing 5 million Italian liras.
 Later it was redesigned gaining higher capacity until its last renovations in 2015-2016.
 The stadium highlights its stunning exterior design and unusual shape.
 Side columns have become the main signature of San Siro over the years.
 However, the stadium features a traditional bowl shape inside featuring several categories of seats.
 The stands are as follows:

 - Green Stand (Curva Nord).

 - Orange Stand (Arancio East).

 - Blue Stand (Curva Sud).